coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 - A few people to follow on twitter to keep abreast of the moving frontier
 - A couple of earmarked textbooks
-- Interesting podcast, nice to get a historical context, nice technical level; not superficial but doesn't require frequest pausing / taking of notes.
+- Interesting podcast, nice to get a historical context, nice technical level; not superficial but doesn't require frequent pausing / taking of notes.
 Will continue to listen.

 ### Saturday, 14/07/2018